 These words sit at the heart of one of the greatest epic poems— a meditation on war, death, and loss.
 Its core question is of a particular resonance: what should we fight for and why?

-Over the past three years, in an attempt to understand this exact question, Theater Mitu has gathered hours of interviews with a range of communities worldwide: current and past members of military forces; citizens who have been directly affected by war; people diagnosed with terminal illness and their families; doctors, nurses, police, spiritual leaders, scholars, teachers, mental health professionals, and artists.
+In an attempt to understand this exact question, Theater Mitu spent two years gathering interviews with a range of communities worldwide: current and past members of military forces; citizens who have been directly affected by war; people diagnosed with terminal illness and their families; nurses, spiritual leaders, scholars, and mental health professionals.
 As they touch upon, come to the edge of, and often confront death, each interview becomes a portrait of what is left behind — a remnant.

-The result is a new work— part performance, part visual art installation.
-Engaging Theater Mitu’s interdisciplinary practice, this piece interjects interviews with found text, technology, and image.
-It affirms how loss can scar us, shape us, and at times propel us towards change—towards understanding what we should fight for and why.
+The result is a new multi-platform work— part performance, part interactive digital experience.
+Engaging Theater Mitu’s anti-disciplinary approach to art-making, this original work merges interviews with found text, spatialized audio, projection mapping, and interactive digital art.
+This work offers an intimate reflection on how loss can scar us, shape us, and at times propel us towards change.

 Held hostage by their past, a family grapples with failure, worth and a world closing in around them.
 In this hyper-theatrical production, human beings become objects, music carries the memory of days long gone, and a life is reduced to a mortgage.